We routinely apply economics and empirical techniques to the assessment of regulation.

 The proliferation of directives and national rules, together with differences in their enforcement between countries, has turned regulation into a complex and difficult area.

-We have the skills and experience to assist in-house counsel, regulatory teams and their legal advisers to undertake the economic, financial, cost-benefit, and/or empirical analyses required as part of the regulatory process, whether in formal consultations or litigation.
+We have the skills and experience to assist in-house counsel, regulatory teams and their legal advisers to undertake the economic, financial, cost-benefit, and/or empirical analysis required as part of the regulatory process, whether in formal consultations or litigation.

 Network industries in particular raise a host of technical issues which challenge economics and the law.
 Frequently these cannot dealt with by consulting economics textbooks, but require innovative thinking and analysis based on first principles, recent developments in economics, and sound empirical analysis.
 The regulation of network industries also gives rise to cost and pricing issues which must be addressed in an economic and legal framework which takes into account their impact on investment, innovation, future competition and consumer welfare.
 Often this is controversial, and the options reflect legitimate differences of views which require inevitable tradeoffs.